Seneca-BSA/bsa/docs/aig240/lab3.md

     To test, spawn multiple turtles and open multiple instances of your new turtle controller node, each linked to a different turtle.

-Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
-You might be asked to explain some of the concepts you've learned in this lab.

 ## Reference

 - [ROS Tutorials](https://wiki.ros.org/ROS/Tutorials)